Mistletoebird: Taxonomy and evolution

-The mistletoebird is one of 44 species of the flowerpecker family Dicaeidae.
+The mistletoebird is one of 54 species of the flowerpecker family Dicaeidae.
 The flowerpeckers are considered to be nearest in avian evolutionary relationship to the sunbird family Nectariniidae.
 Both the flowerpeckers and sunbirds are thought to be early offshoots of the early passeroid radiation that occurred 20-30 million years ago.
 The sunbirds are found mainly in Africa and Asia and the flowerpeckers throughout Asia.
 The mistletoebird is a geologically recent arrival into Australia from South-East Asia.
 It is thought to have started colonizing Australia from about two million years ago.

 The mistletoebird is a mistletoe-feeding specialist and mistletoe-feeding specialists have evolved independently in eight of the world's avian families.
 This extreme dietary specialization has evolved in non-passerine species, as well as sub-oscine and oscine passerines.
 Early scientific research had the mistletoe and mistletoebird mutually co-evolving with a high dependence on each other through their evolutionary development.
 As the mistletoe has been in Australia for a long time and mistletoebirds for a relatively short time, the mistletoe seed was distributed originally by non-specialized frugivore birds like the honeyeater.
 Even though the mistletoebird has evolved into a very efficient local distributor of mistletoe seeds, the mistletoebird needs the mistletoe but the mistletoe does not need the mistletoebird.

 Molecular-based scientific methods have been used recently to evaluate generic taxonomy within the flowerpecker family.
-The flowerpecker genetic subdivision is based on a single morphological character — the length of the outermost primary wing feather.
+The flowerpecker genetic subdivision is based on a single morphological character_)—the length of the outermost primary wing feather.
 Most flowerpeckers are sexually dichromatic, have stouter bills than sunbirds and display a broad variety of tongue structure.
 Genetic analysis of mitochondrial DNA of 70% of flowerpecker species showed that the mistletoebird and the red-capped flowerpecker (D. geelvinkianum) to be each other's closest relative.

 The specific epithet hirundinaceum derives from the name of the swallow (Hirundo) and refers to its long and pointed swallow-like wings.

 Subspecies

-There are four recognised subspecies, which differ in geographical location and plumage details, primarily of the males:
+There are three recognised subspecies, which differ in geographical location and plumage details, primarily of the males: